-AKWEL: 2022 turnover up 7.1%
+AKWEL: 2022 TURNOVER UP 7.1%

 As expected, the Group’s profitability was impacted by supply constraints and the difficulties in passing on the inflationary impacts recorded across all operating costs, with current operating income expected to fall by around 40% for 2022.

-For the 2023 financial year, in an environment in which visibility over the global automotive market remains very limited due to economic and geopolitical tensions, AKWEL anticipates a slight increase in turnover.
+For the 2023 financial year, in an environment in which visibility over the global automotive market remains very limited, AKWEL anticipates a slight increase in turnover.

 |An independent, family-owned group listed on the Euronext Paris Stock Exchange, AKWEL is an automotive and HGV equipment and systems manufacturer specialising in fluid management, mechanisms, and structural components for electric vehicles.
 The Group achieves this by relying on state-of-the-art industrial and technological expertise in applying and processing materials (plastics, rubber, metal) and mechatronic integration.